dulvui/ball2box/README.md

 cp game/export_presets.android.example game/export_presets.cfg
 ```

+## Translations
+If you found typos or want to add a language to the game, please open a pull request.

+All words in the game with all it's languages are located in this file
+`game/assets/i18n/UltimateTossi18n.csv`

+The store descriptions are located here
+`store-pages/`

 ## Contributions
-If you want to contribute to the project, please fork the repo,
-make your changes and make a pull request with a short description
-of the changes you made.
+If you want to contribute to the project, please fork the repo, make your changes and make a pull request with a short description of the changes you made.

+To be sure that your changes will be merged, you can open an issue first with the details of the changes.
+Then we will see together, if and how the change could be implemented.

 ## Licenses
 The game itself is licensed under the [GNU AGPL v3.0](LICENSE) license and all